 If you send many photos to clients, you have to think of the cost of any file-sharing sites you intend to use.

-While most photo-sharing services have a free version, it will not be as feature-rich as the paid plans and might not allow you to send many photos or share large files.
-Most of the free services also have limited storage.
+While most photo-sharing services (like Google Photos and Apple photos) have a free version, it will not be as feature-rich as the paid plans and might not allow you to send many photos or share large files.
+Most of the free photo storage services also have limited storage.

 Therefore, you should look for an affordable photo-sharing solution to accommodate your specific image-sharing needs.